DaithiShan/spaceambush/README.md

 ## Context

 Space Ambush is a mini game developed for marketing purposes.
-It's part of a fundraising strategy for The Mater Foundation, the official charity of The Mater Public Hospital.
-A mini game can be a form of rich content for your subscriber list, and Space Ambush redirects at different points to the donation form for The Mater Foundation.
-It's based off Whack-A-Mole, an extremely popular arcade and today browser-based game, which tests your reflexes by challenging you to hit multiple disappearing targets within a set time limit.
+I developed it as an experimental way of developing new content for the younger supporters of The Mater Foundation, the charity for which I work in digital fundraising.

+It's based off the retro-arcade game Whack-A-Mole, but I've tried to add a challenging twist for that game, while adding bright colours, synth and short play bursts.

 ---